fordaz/fordaz.github.io/_posts/2020-11-09-coin-change-problem-with-dp-variants-i.md

 # The Coin change Problem

 ## Variant 1:

-> Given unlimited coins of each denomination, determine if a coin change is possible for a given amount.
-Implement a function that returns True or False accordingly.
+> Given an unlimited supply of coins of denominations **d1, d2, ... , dn**, we wish to make change for a value v; that is, we wish to find a set of coins whose total value is v.
+This might not be possible: for instance, if the denominations are 5 and 10 then we can make change for 15 but not for 12.

 ### How can we define the sub-problems?